South Korea's Moon seeks Kim Jong Un visit to Seoul - The Observers - France 24

 Moon's appeal came after Kim threatened a demonstration of a "new strategic weapon" at a four-day ruling party meeting last week, where he never mentioned South Korea.

-Since the breakdown of Kim's summit with US President Donald Trump in Hanoi last year, Pyongyang has repeatedly lashed out at the South, saying it has "nothing to talk" about any more with Seoul.
+Since the breakdown of Kim's summit with US President Donald Trump in Hanoi last year -- which left nuclear negotiations largely deadlocked -- Pyongyang has repeatedly lashed out at the South, saying it has "nothing to talk" about any more with Seoul.

+One senior official has gone as far as describing the South's presidency as a "shy dog barking more wildly".

 But Moon, who has long favoured engagement with the nuclear-armed North, doubled down on his dovish approach.